-Memories & Reflections
+Memories and Reflections

 My father worked for my mother's brother and his wife who owned a wholesale and retail grocery business in Silver Centre.
 My uncle's name was Hubert Brennan.
 He must have been proud of his name, judging by the sign on the roof of their store.